Tristanbbb/Pepito_and_co/README.md

 # Introduction
 This programs uses the Levenshtein distance to spot suspicious domains, get their AbuseIPDB confidence score, and information about the certificate issuer.
-Most of the configuration of the program can be found in src.config.py.

 # Prerequisites
 - git clone https://github.com/Tristanbbb/Pepito_and_co.git